Juan-bit94/reading-notes/Readings-Network-Connectivity.md

 # Readings: Network Connectivity
-# Wht does this topic matter?
+# Why does this topic matter?
-- This topic matters beacuse as a sybersecurity professional it is important to know about protocols that allow use to connect remotely and secure that connection.
+- This topic matters because as a cybersecurity professional it is important to know about protocols that allow use to connect remotely and secure that connection.
-- In this day in age, there is a real security need for data encryption in transite and at rest.
+- In this day in age, there is a real security need for data encryption in transit and at rest.
 Knowing about SSH will enable individuals to understand concepts such as encryption, tunneling, and other security protocols.
 # What is the Secure Shell (SSH) Protocol?
 - The SSH protocol is a method for secure remote login from one computer to another.
 It protects communications security and integrity with strong encryption.
 # What are the typical uses of the SSH protocol?